Our products

 Building a pipeline of next generation programmed T cell therapies

-Autolus are applying our extensive cell programming capability to develop product candidates across hematological malignancies and solid tumors.
+Autolus are applying our extensive cell programming capability to develop product candidates across hematological malignancies and solid tumors as well as autoimmune diseases

-Obe-cel is currently being investigated in ongoing clinical studies for B-NHL, CLL and pediatric ALL indications.
+Obe-cel is currently being investigated in ongoing clinical studies in oncology and autoimmune disease

 AUTO1/22 is a novel dual targeting CAR T cell based therapy candidate based on obe-cel.
-It is designed to combine the enhanced safety, robust expansion & persistence seen with the fast off rate CD19 CAR from obe-cel with a high sensitivity CD22 CAR to reduce antigen negative relapses.
-This product candidate is currently in a Phase 1 clinical trial for patients with r/r paediatric ALL.
+It is designed to combine the enhanced safety, robust expansion & persistence seen with the fast off rate CD19 CAR high sensitivity CD22 CAR to reduce antigen negative relapses.
+This product candidate is currently in a Phase 1 clinical trial for patients with r/r pediatric ALL.

 AUTO4 and AUTO5 are two programmed T cell therapies for the treatment of peripheral T-cell lymphoma targeting TRBC1 and TRBC2 respectively, and both employing a novel and differentiated treatment approach.
 Each are designed to selectively kill cancerous T cells in a manner that we believe will preserve a portion of the patient’s normal, healthy T cells to maintain immunity.